 Dr. Strolin-Goltzman is an Associate Professor of Social Work at the University of Vermont.
 Jessica is an implementation scholar focusing on the implementation and evaluation of evidence supported interventions with children, youth, families in real world child welfare, school and healthcare settings.
-She has served as Principal Investigator or Co-PI on several funded comprehensive implementation research grants in child welfare.
-In addition to her work in child welfare, Dr. Strolin-Goltzman is committed to bridging the gap between social work and neuroscience through investigating neurobiological effects of psychosocial interventions in maltreated and substance abusing youth.
+She has served as Principal Investigator or Co-PI on several comprehensive implementation research grants including VT-FACTS and VT-FUTRES.
+Her work in public child welfare has included a focus on organizational interventions and systems change.
+She currently serves as the Director of the Child Welfare Training Partnership (non credit and staff development).
 Her clinical practice experience includes child welfare and adolescent substance abuse treatment.
 She is trained in CBT, adventure based/wilderness therapy, and expressive arts modalities.
-In her spare time, she enjoys hiking, kayaking, and skiing with her family in the Vermont mountains.
+In her spare time, she enjoys hiking, kayaking, and skiing with her family in the Vermont mountain

 Areas of Expertise:

 Addictions/Substance Abuse; Adolescent Development; Child and Family Welfare; Organizational Development; Research Methods; School Social Work

 - Strolin-Goltzman, J. (2010) The Relationship Between School-Based Health Centers and The Learning Environment.
 Journal of School Health, 80 (3), 156-162.

 - Matto, H. & Strolin-Goltzman, J. (2010) Intergrating Social Neuroscience and Social Work: Innovations for Advancing Practice-Based Research, Social Work, 55 (2), 147-156.